-New research suggests a brain technique called 'deep brain stimulation' may prove effective in treating anorexia.
+A new study suggests that deep brain stimulation may prove effective in treating anorexia.

 Anorexia is an eating disorder that makes people lose more weight than what is considered healthy.
 According to the The National Association of Anorexia Nervosa and Associated Disorders (ANAD), eating disorders have the highest mortality rate of all mental health disorders.

 Eating disorders affect 24 million adults in the United States and approximately 70 million people worldwide.
 The vast majority of these individuals are female, with 90 percent of people with eating disorders being women aged between 12 and 25.

 Anorexia affects little under 1 percent of the entire female population in the U.S. The disorder can lead to serious health issues over time because of malnutrition, such as the weakening of bones and the immune system, heart problems because of the lack of potassium in the blood, as well as overall insufficient levels of proteins, vitamins, and nutrients.

 Additionally, anorexia is often accompanied by other mental health issues, such as depression, and puts those affected at a risk of suicide.
 Of all anorexia-related deaths, 1 in 5 are by suicide.

 There are various treatment options available for anorexia, including cognitive behavioral therapy and dietary interventions.

 New research suggests there is a another safe and effective way of treating this mental health problem.

 Assessing the effect of DBS on anorexia symptoms

 Canadian researchers have tested the effect of a surgical technique called deep brain stimulation (DBS) on the mood, weight, and overall well-being of 16 patients.